adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/getting-started-with-the-bing-ads-api.md

 As a best practice you should always specify the identifier of the customer that owns the account in the *CustomerId* header element.
 Only operations that store data in the customer library for example targets, require you to set the *CustomerId* header element.
 Operations that require you to specify the customer ID will state this in the corresponding service operation topic.

 ### Getting Your Account ID and Customer ID
-To get a user?s customer ID and account ID, you can sign in to the [!INCLUDE[brand](../concepts/includes/brand.md)] web application and click on the **Campaigns** tab.
+To get a user's customer ID and account ID, you can sign in to the [!INCLUDE[brand](../concepts/includes/brand.md)] web application and click on the **Campaigns** tab.
 The URL will contain a *cid* key/value pair in the query string that identifies your customer ID, and an *aid* key/value pair that identifies your account ID.
 For example, *https://ui.bingads.microsoft.com/campaign/Campaigns.m?cid=FindCustomerIdHere&aid=FindAccountIdHere#/customer/FindCustomerIdHere/account/FindAccountIdHere/campaign*.

 ## <a name="need_help"></a>Need Help?
 For troubleshooting tips, see [Handling Service Errors and Exceptions](../concepts/handling-service-errors-and-exceptions.md).